Coming of age: Korea

 In Korea, citizens are permitted to marry, vote, drive, drink alcohol, and smoke at age 19.

 The Monday of the third week of May is "coming-of-age day".
 There has been a traditional coming of age ceremony since before the Goryeo dynasty, but it has mostly disappeared.
 In the traditional way, when boys or girls were between the ages of fifteen and twenty, boys wore gat, a Korean traditional hat made of bamboo and horsehair, and girls did their hair in a chignon with a binyeo, a Korean traditional ornamental hairpin.
 Both of them wore hanbok, which are sometimes worn at the coming of age ceremony in the present day.

 Latin America

-In some Latin American countries, when a female reaches the age of 15, her relatives organize a very expensive celebration.
-It is usually a large party, called a Quinceañera in Spanish speaking countries and Baile de Debutantes (also called Festa de 15 [anos], literally: Party of 15 [years]) in Brazil.
+In some Spanish-speaking Latin American countries, girls reaching the age of 15 will participate in a Quinceañera, a large and expensive party as a marker of coming of age.
+A similar celebration, known as Baile de Debutantes (debutante ball) or Festa de 15 (party of 15), occurs in Brazil.
 The legal age of adulthood varies by country.